lefayjey/linWinPwn/README.md

 - Use `-U` to override default username list
 - Use `-P` to override default password list
 - Use `-L` with pwd_dump to skip execution of lsassy
-- If the list of target servers' IPs was not provided, the pwd_dump module will use the list of all domain servers with SMB port open that were identified using the scan_shares module

 **Run all modules**